How We Help to Put People on the Map

-So far, our employees have already held 36 mapathon sessions in Delaware, Columbus, Phoenix, Washington D.C., New York, Glasgow, Bournemouth, Cebu and Manila to help put vulnerable communities on the map in Indonesia, Philippines, South Africa, Vietnam, Colombia, and Peru.
+So far, our employees have already held 62 mapathon sessions in Delaware, Columbus, Phoenix, Washington D.C., New York, Glasgow, Bournemouth, Cebu and Manila to help put vulnerable communities on the map in Indonesia, Philippines, South Africa, Vietnam, Colombia, and Peru.
 Future mapathons will be held at many of our sites across the globe.
-In addition to volunteer hours by employees, we have donated nearly $5 million to the American Red Cross over the last 5 years.
+In addition to volunteer hours by employees, we have donated nearly $5.9 million to the American Red Cross since 2013.

 - 4,900 volunteer hours

 - 16 JPMC offices have hosted a Missing Map-A-thon

 To learn more and get involved with the Missing Maps, visit www.MissingMaps.org.